isambard-sc/brics_jupyterhub_envs/README.md

 ### Aim

-Create an environment where JupyterHub and Slurm run in separate containers and interact over the network.
+Create containerised dev and prod deployment environments for the BriCS JupyterHub service.

-The JupyterHub container should connect to the Slurm container via SSH to run job management tasks.
-This environment should model the production environment for JupyterHub running on and interacting with Slurm on BriCS infrastructure (e.g. Isambard-AI).
+The JupyterHub container should connect to a host running Slurm via SSH to run job management tasks.

+In the prod environment, containerised JupyterHub should run on BriCS infrastructure and interact with Slurm running on an external host over SSH.
+The dev environment should use a containerised Slurm instance to model the production environment.

 ### Design